makinacorpus/easydict/README.rst

-*EasyDict* allows to access dict values as attributes (works recursively).
+*MonkeyDict* allows to access dict values as attributes (works recursively).
 A Javascript-like properties dot notation for python dicts.

 =====